seborama/fuego/README.md

 This is a research project in functional programming which I hope will prove useful!

 Fuego brings a few functional paradigms to Go.
+The intent is to save development time while promoting code readability and reduce the risk of complex bugs.

 ## Install